 I Just Make Stuff, Man

 About three minutes into our conversation, I asked him a pointed question that made him a little uncomfortable.
 I started asking him about his efforts for data security of proprietary design secrets, customer data, and payment interface in

 He admitted that he knew that he needed to begin applying some basics of data security to his company, but his focus to date had been on making the business viable, well run, and as automated as possible.
-He hadn’t thought about the fact that all that automation was susceptible to attack with his network having little-to-no protection.
+He hadn’t thought about the fact that all that automation was susceptible to attack with his network having little-to-no data protection.
 He was focused on growing his business.

 Prioritizing Data Security

 This is very common.
 There is no shame in admitting that you have been focused on getting your business to a stable growth curve.
 After all, you don’t want to have your owner making everything, processing every order, shipping everything, and even cleaning the bathroom at the end of the day.